nearform/fastify-secrets-core/README.md

 - `namespace` (optional).
 If present, the plugin will add the secret values to `fastify.secrets.namespace` instead of `fastify.secrets`.
 - `concurrency` (optional, defaults to 5).
 How  many concurrent call will be made to `client.get`.
 This is handled by `fastify-secrets-core` and it's transparent to the implementation.

+The plugin will also expose the original Client for uses outside of fastify (i.e. db migrations and scripts)

 #### Example

 Assuming a plugin is built as per the previous examples, it can be used as